Basic Group Life Insurance Program Features for Active & Retired Members

-Imputed income is the value of life insurance in excess of $50,000, as determined by the Internal Revenue Service (IRS).
+Imputed income is based on the value of life insurance in excess of $50,000, as determined by the Internal Revenue Service (IRS).
 It is subject to FICA and income taxes and is reflected in the W-2 you receive from your employer.
-When you retire, VRS will deduct FICA taxes and report taxable or imputed income for as long as your group life insurance coverage exceeds $50,000.
+When you retire, VRS will deduct FICA taxes and report taxable or imputed income for as long as your group life insurance benefit exceeds $50,000.
 For more information, see Insurance in Retirement.

 Child Support Liens

 The Department of Social Services may file child support liens against proceeds payable under the Group Life Insurance Program.
 VRS is required to pay life insurance proceeds to the Department of Social Services to satisfy any outstanding child support obligations at your death.